Sukurudo/election_Analysis/README.md

 A Colorado Board of Elections employee has requested the following tasks to complete the election audit of a recent local congressional election

 1. Calculate the total number of votes cast.
-2. Get a complete list of candidates who recieved votes.
+2. Get a complete list of candidates who received votes.
 3. Calculate the total number of votes each candidate received.
-4. Caldulate the percentage of votes each canidate won.
+4. Calculate the percentage of votes each candidate won.
 5. Determine the winner of the election based on popular vote.

 ## Resources